avincesmedile/YREC-Wrappers/README.md

 Includes a yrec grid running function that quickly makes the sample grid.

 ### alternate_tools:
 Provides backups and simpler versions of the ```main_tools``` repository for newer users or backups in case the main tools do not work.
+Includes a parallel processing code for running YREC